-Cinqair is used together with other medicines to help control severe asthma in adults.
+Cinqair is a prescription medicin eused together with other medicines to help control severe asthma.

-Some people have had allergic reactions to reslizumab during or shortly after the injection.
-Tell your caregiver right away if you feel nauseated or if you have itching, swelling in your lips, or trouble breathing.
+Some people have had allergic reactions to Cinqair during or shortly after the injection.
+Tell your caregiver if you feel nauseated, light-headed, itchy, or have swelling in your face or trouble breathing.

 You will be watched closely after receiving Cinqair, to make sure you do not have an allergic reaction.

 Before taking this medicine

 You should not be treated with Cinqair if you are allergic to reslizumab.